 The JGI is a step up in terms of the level of salary support compared to the Enhanced Hiring Incentive announced earlier, in May 2020.
 The Enhanced Hiring Incentive has been replaced by the JGI, with effect from September 1, 2020.

-For more information on the new programme, visit the IRAS website.
+For more information on the new program, visit the IRAS website.

 Singapore continues to enhance its business climate by simplifying laws, improving the regulatory regime, and providing various purposeful incentives to Singapore companies.
 Such business-friendly changes continue to improve Singapore’s reputation as an excellent jurisdiction to start and grow a business.